Conversations with Eric Sim

 Of course, the change did not come overnight.

 One skill I have picked up to improve my sociability is to know a few restaurants well.
 This is essential when entertaining friends and clients.
 The moment you walk into the restaurant, the manager greets you by name and seats you at a good spot.
 You know exactly what to order because you know the menu so well.
-When you know your restaurants well, you can focus more on your guests — they immediately feel special, and it creates a warm atmosphere on which you can begin to build a relationship.
+When you know your restaurants well, you can focus more on your guests — they immediately feel special, and it creates a warm atmosphere in which you can begin to build a relationship.
 This will help you build your social capital and grow your network.

 What exactly is a banker?

 A banker is someone who solves their clients’ financial problems.
 Let us use the example of Elon Musk buying Twitter.
-If you are a banker involved in this transaction, you would advise him on the price to pay for Twitter, and arrange financing for him.
+If you are a banker involved in this transaction, you would advise him on the price to pay for Twitter and arrange financing for him.
 Where do you find $44 billion?
 What kind of loan is most suitable?
 What collateral can he pledge for this loan?
 If you are a mergers & acquisitions (M&A) banker, you need to know the listing rules and advise him of when to disclose his holdings of Twitter’s shares.

 This is just one of the many types of bankers.
 There are others, including corporate and private bankers.